bahrus/per-each/README.md

 Custom Elements have made great inroads in avoiding the framework trap.
 However, they fall short when it comes to generating the light children, without a little nudge.

-This enhancement, instead, builds on [a proposal](https://github.com/WICG/webcomponents/issues/1000) that gives custom elements that nudge -- the ability to be attached automatically referenced by the itemscope attribute.
+This enhancement, instead, builds on [a proposal](https://github.com/WICG/webcomponents/issues/1000) that gives custom elements that nudge -- the ability to be attached automatically to an element based on the itemscope attribute.

 ## Example 1 -- No template